Why Is Employee Engagement Important?

 - New hires who reported a poor onboarding experience are 8x more likely to be disengaged in their work and 11x less likely to recommend their employer as a good place to work after their first three months (Glint)

 This is just a sampling of the volumes of data available about employee sentiment and mood in the workplace.
-To download additional stats on employee engagement, check out this comprehensive resource from Access Perks.

 The ultimate benefit of having happier employees is that business thrives.
 Intentional focus on providing a positive employee experience is no less important than providing a positive customer experience.